-Teen numbers can be a tricky concept for students but this St. Patrick’s Day themed coverall game is a fun and engaging way to help little leprechauns get lucky mastering their teen numbers.
-It’s the perfect combination to our popular Number Formation Pack!
+Teen numbers can be a tricky concept for students, but this St. Patrick’s Day-themed coverall activity is a fun and engaging way to help little leprechauns get lucky mastering their teen numbers.

 Note: There is also a black and white version of the game board that is included in the download that could be printed on green cardstock.